Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Fatigue, due to low levels of red blood cells

 Chemotherapy can affect other cells that divide quickly.
 These include cells in the mouth, skin, and digestive tract.
 This can cause other side effects such as:

 Nausea and vomiting

-It's helpful to keep a log of side effects and share them with your medical team.
-This information can help you and your team manage uncomfortable symptoms in a timely manner.
+It's helpful to keep a log of side effects and share them with your healthcare team.
+This information can help you and your team manage symptoms more quickly.

 It's important to know which medicines you're taking.
 Write your medicines down, ask your healthcare team how they work, and what side effects they might have.
 Keep a written diary of your treatment schedule and any signs or symptoms you have.

 Talk with your healthcare providers about what signs to look for, and when to call them.
 Chemotherapy can make you more likely to get infections.

 It may be helpful to keep a diary of your side effects.
 Write down physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your medical team to make a plan to manage your side effects.